-Having an oversized bolt knob installed on an M700 ranks as probably the single most popular way to personalize a rifle.
+Having a customized bolt knob installed on a bolt action ranks as probably the single most popular way to personalize a rifle.
 This upgrade is performed every day by hundreds of smiths all over the country.

 Not all installations are created equal.
 The traditional process is to fixture the bolt in a lathe and machine the "football" (factory knob) into a cylinder that can be threaded.
 The problem lies in the manufacturing of the handle itself.